ideasonpurpose/basic-wordpress-vagrant/README.md

 An extensive [.gitignore file][gitignore] will be added to the site directory if one doesn't already exist.
 This file excludes all WordPress core files from Git.

-The Ansible provisioner will search for MySQL dumpfiles in the top five levels of the project, ignoring WordPress core and common vendor directories.
-The top-most (first-found) dumpfile will be imported.
+The Ansible provisioner will search for MySQL database dumpfiles in the top five levels of the project, ignoring WordPress core and common vendor directories.
+The top-most (first-found) database dumpfile will be imported.

 To install WordPress in a subdirectory, set `wp_dir` in `config.yml`.